ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ## Assessment of services

-This section provides details of the security assessment status of each Azure and Office 365 service used by the CloudSystem as listed in their respective IRAP reports.
+This section provides details of the security assessment status of each Azure and Microsoft 365 service used by the CloudSystem as listed in their respective IRAP reports.
 The assessment status of each of the utilised services and any associated mitigations is shown in Table 1.

 Table 1 Assessment of Services